DabblerDoppler/UDP-Packet-Processor/report/Report.md

 2. **Timing Analysis Failures on Virtual Outputs**
    - Output pins (e.g., `out_valid`) were showing up as critical paths in reports, despite not being relevant to internal pipeline timing.
-   - Attempts to apply `set_output_delay 0` were partially ineffective.
+   - Attempts to apply `set_output_delay 0` gave me trouble - I ended up setting these as false paths.

 3. **FSM and Header Alignment Issues**
    - The FSM used for packet parsing depended on `header_valid`, which was generated 2 pipeline stages later, causing timing and alignment ambiguity.